horacehoff/spock/README.md

 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
 Basically, its goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

-Spock uses f64 as its numeric type.
-However, you can run/build Spock with i64 as the numeric type instead of f64 , by passing the `--features "int"` flag to cargo.
-This is done because i64 can be faster than f64 in some cases.
-Please note that, unless you know what you're doing, you should use the default numeric type.

 Key info:

 - ~5-10x faster than Python in most cases.